 Another easy criticism is that the busy manager is deficient in being able to prioritize their work.
 They are working on their most important tasks which are typically in crisis mode.
 By jumping from crisis to crisis, a lull will eventually occur and mentally they retreat to recover.
 By the time they recover, a new crisis has occurred, and the cycle begins again.
 Linked to this is that there is never an opportunity to focus on long term health of the organization which leads to continued issues and crises.
 While there will always be something more to do, a leader sometimes they must take themselves physically out of a situation to understand the cycle that they are in so that they can focus their efforts on what will provide the most value for the long term.

 Born in the mid-1970s St. Louis, Jack Dorsey took early to computers and communications.
-One of the early computer programmers, by the time he was in High School he had written a dispatch software that was being used by taxi companies.
-Eventually dropping out of college, Dorsey found himself in the Bay Area working on his dispatch software and trying to combine it with instant messaging.
-In 2006, he was able to put together a communication platform that would be known as Twitter (Editors, 2019).
-Twitter was a new social media storm quickly giving everyone with the capability to get online, the ability for their voice to be heard.
+One of the early computer programmers, by the time he was in High School he had written a dispatch software.
+This was software that was being used by taxi companies.
+Eventually dropping out of college, Dorsey found himself in the Bay Area.
+Further refining his dispatch software and trying to combine it with instant messaging.
+In 2006, he was able to put together a communication platform that would be known as Twitter.
+Twitter was a new social media storm.
+Quickly giving everyone with the capability to get online, the ability for their voice to be heard.

 After a few years of bringing Twitter to the forefront of modern-day communications, Dorsey opted to step out of the CEO role and focus on his new endeavor of Square, the mobile payment platform.
 Later in 2015, Dorsey came back to be the CEO and Executive Chairman of both Twitter and Square.
 While running one company is a stressful endeavor, running two companies brings about a maximum level of effort.
-Even with starting his day at 5:00 a.m. and concluding it at 11:00 p.m. there is still not enough time to fulfill both roles (Premack, 2019).
-Dorsey notes that he makes it through his days by keeping a constant routine where that steady state helps him be more effective in his role of directing response when a crisis occurs (Mamiit, 2019).
+Even with starting his day at 5:00 a.m. and concluding it at 11:00 p.m. there is still not enough time to fulfill both roles.
+Dorsey notes that he makes it through his days by keeping a constant routine where that steady-state helps him be more effective in his role of directing response when a crisis occurs.

 While Dorsey remains in an operation posture he is exposing his organizations to future catastrophes.
-His model of Twitter has predictable social media strategies of keeping eyes glued to the platform by attempting to curate the top trending content, streaming sporting events, and even creating original content (Weng, 29).
-They are also showing similar strategies with the major technology companies in chasing and policing individuals that are using their platform to spread hate speech (Schulze, 2019).
-This is a continued trend of following the pack of competitors and not being able to differentiate themselves against companies that are ten times the size of the company.
+His model of Twitter has predictable social media strategies of keeping eyes glued to the platform.
+By attempting to curate the top trending content, streaming sporting events, and even creating original content.
+They are also showing similar strategies with the major technology companies in chasing and policing individuals that are using their platform to spread hate speech.
+This is a continued trend of following the pack of competitors.
+Furthermore, they are not being able to differentiate themselves against companies that are ten times the size of the company.
 By remaining in an operational mode, Dorsey has created a long term vulnerability to Twitter due to a lack of an original strategy.